 Random Access Memory (RAM) can be one of the issues of restarting your PC.

-You should take a look at your RAM itself, or the slot of your RAM is inserted in.
+You should take a look at your RAM itself, or the slot in your RAM is inserted.
 You can remove the RAM from the RAM from the slot and clean them carefully, then insert it back to check again.

 2) Check your CPU

-Unpack your CPU from the dust, clean the processor’s fan and surrounded areas.
+Unpack your CPU from the dust, clean the processor’s fan and surrounding areas.
 Then put it back to see if it’s running.

 3) Check the external devices

 If your computer is connecting to some external devices, unplug them all, and see if the issue is resolved.

 If yes, plug an external device one at a time, until you can identify the problem.